ringcentral/ringcentral-faq/docs/webhooks.md

 ### What does error SUB-525, "WebHook server response is invalid", mean?

 This error means that there is a problemw ith your WebHook server URL.
-It must meet the requirements stated in the [Developer Guide](http://ringcentral-api-docs.readthedocs.io/en/latest/webhooks/).
+It must meet the requirements stated in the [Developer Guide for Webhooks](http://ringcentral-api-docs.readthedocs.io/en/latest/webhooks/).